GEM-benchmark/NL-Augmenter/transformations/spelling_mis_correction/README.md

 ## Previous Work
 1) Butter Finger implementation borrowed from this code: https://github.com/GEM-benchmark/NL-Augmenter/tree/main/transformations/butter_fingers_perturbation, which in turn was borrowed from this code: https://github.com/alexyorke/butter-fingers

-2) NeuSpell is a neural spelling correction toolkit, which is used in this implementation:
+2) We use NeuSpell, which is a neural spelling correction toolkit:

 ```bibtex
 @inproceedings{jayanthi-etal-2020-neuspell,